Invadermonky/BareBonesTemplatePack/README.md

     <summary>Why wasn't Entity/Particle Culling included by default?</summary>
     <blockquote>
       <p>
-        Because these mods need to perform calculations to determine whether an object should be culled, culling mods always have some processing overhead.
+        Culling mods need to perform calculations to determine whether an object should be culled.
+As a result, they will always have some processing overhead.
       </p>
       <p>
         This means that these mods only have a performance increase once a world or base reaches a considerable number of entities or tile entities that are loaded and rendered.